-The Future Of Mobile [SLIDE DECK]
+THE FUTURE OF MOBILE [SLIDE DECK]

-BIIWe hosted our IGNITION: Mobile conference on March 21 in San Francisco.
+Yesterday, we hosted our IGNITION WEST: Future of Mobile conference in San Francisco.

-To kick off the conference, our BI Intelligence team—Marcelo Ballvé, Alex Cocotas, and I—put together a deck on the current trends in mobile.
-We looked closely at the growth of smartphone and tablet adoption, the platform wars, and how consumers are actually using their devices.
+To kick off the conference, our BI Intelligence team—Pascal-Emmanuel Gobry, Alex Cocotas, and I—put together a deck on the current trends in mobile.
+We looked closely at the growth of smartphones and tablets, the platform wars, and how consumers are actually using their devices.

 Business Insider Emails & Alerts